 Employment-Based Preference (E1, E2, E3, E4, E5):

-; or foreign nationals who invest in a commercial enterprise in certain targeted geographic areas with high unemployment rates may get a visa for a $500,000 investment as a job-creating measure.
-In 2018, 7,807 E5 visas were issued.
+E5: This visa is for foreign nationals who are investing capital in US businesses.
+The minimum investment is $1 million for the visa; or foreign nationals who invest in a commercial enterprise in certain targeted geographic areas with high unemployment rates may get a visa for a $500,000 investment as a job-creating measure.

 Special Immigrants (SIV):

 Special immigrant visas are issued to several subgroups, including Iraqis or Afghans who worked on behalf of the government, Iraqi and Afghan translators, and green card holders who are returning to the United States after spending a year or longer abroad.
 In 2020, the United States issued 8,722 SIV visas.